Br0kenSmi1e/isoTNS.jl/README.md

 </center>

-Under this definition, any site $(i,j)$ expectation value can be calculated locally.
+Under this definition, any site- $(i,j)$ expectation value can be calculated locally.

 ## Moses Move (MM)

 Moses Move (MM) is an efficient way to shift the center of 2D canonical TNS with only one single sweep.
+Here we describe this process for one column of 2D-TNS.

+1.SVD decomposition.

+2.Split the index $s$ into two indices $s_L, s_R$.

+3.SVD decomposition.